 - Gaming and entertainment consoles

 - Cloud-based software, services, platforms, and content

 - Support and consulting services

-Microsoft pays an annual forward dividend of $1.84 cents per share.
-This is a 1.7% Microsoft dividend yield at the recent price of $108 per share.
+Microsoft pays an annual forward dividend of $2.04 cents per share.
+This represents a 1.5% Microsoft dividend yield at the recent Microsoft stock price.

 |1 Year||3 Years||5 Years||7 Years|

-After adjusting for the one-time negative impact of the recently enacted tax code in 2018 financial results, Microsoft’s earnings have grown right along with revenue.
-And the dividend payout ratio stands at a very comfortable 43% in recent years.
+Microsoft’s earnings have grown right along with revenue.
+And the dividend payout ratio stands at a very comfortable 36% based on earnings.